 Address: ul.
 Mesambria 2A, Nesebar | Hours: 10:30am-2pm and 2:30pm-5pm | Admission: 3 lev

-9. Admire the grandeur of Church of Saint Sophia
+9. Admire the grandeur of the Church of Saint Sophia

-The highlight of Nessebar has to be the Church of Saint Sophia, which is one of the most magnificent structure in Old Town Nessebar.
+The highlight of Nessebar must be the Church of Saint Sophia, one of the most magnificent structures in Old Town Nessebar.

 Address: 8231 Staria Grad, Nesebar | Hours: 24 hours

-10. See the Black Madonna at Church Dormition of Theotokos
+10. See the Black Madonna at the Church Dormition of Theotokos

 Many locals visit the Church Dormition of Theotokos on the 15th of August to see the Black Madonna, an icon painting of the Virgin Mary and infant Jesus.
 They visit and pray in the church of the Mother of God for good health and fortune.
 They believed Black Mary chases away evil spirits.